mzazon/awesome-cloud-projects/aws/iot-firmware-updates/iot-firmware-updates.md

    echo "✅ Signed firmware available at: s3://${FIRMWARE_BUCKET}/${SIGNED_FIRMWARE_KEY}"
    ```

    The firmware package is now cryptographically signed and ready for secure distribution.
 Devices will verify this signature before installation, ensuring that the firmware has not been tampered with and originates from a trusted source.
-This establishes the security foundation for your OTA update pipeline.
+This establishes the security foundation for your OTA update pipeline, implementing defense-in-depth security practices.

 7. **Create Firmware Update Job**: